Skip to Content

 I live in Dublin and, over my last 35 St. Patrick’s Days spent here, I’ve never spent the day in the city as it gets far too crowded.

-Here are some related reads you should find interesting:
+Here are some guides that you’ll find interesting:

 What are some things associated with St. Patrick’s Day?